2022 Update: Thanks to everyone who shared solutions and suggestions!

 There are many good reasons why people might want to make block ice:

-Today block ice is less common because electric freezers, refrigerators and coolers have become commonplace.
+Today, block ice is less common.
+Electric freezers, refrigerators and coolers have become commonplace.

-Advances in solar panel and battery technology have also helped make portable refrigerator and freezer technology more feasible for ordinary consumers, but all of these systems are still very expensive.
+Advances in solar panel and battery technology have also helped make portable refrigerator and freezer technology accessible for ordinary consumers.

 Some people said they put the ice blocks in their pool for a party.

 Why would anyone do that?
 The water was hot, and they wanted to cool it down for their pool party.